Codecademy/docs/content/javascript/concepts/promise/terms/any/any.md

 ---
-Title: '.any()'
+Title: ".any()"
-Description: 'Iterates over an iterableObject of Promises and stops at the first one that fulfills.
-The resulting value from that fulfilled Promise is resolved in the returned Promise object.'
+Description: "Iterates over an iterableObject of Promises and stops at the first one that fulfills.
+The resulting value from that fulfilled Promise is resolved in the returned Promise object."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'Methods'
+  - "Methods"
-  - 'Promise'
+  - "Promise"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/full-stack-engineer-career-path'
+  - "paths/full-stack-engineer-career-path"
 ---

 The **`.any()`** method iterates over an `iterableObject` of Promises ...